ninchistudios/musicproduction/end-to-end-checklist.md

 * Uproot root notes (judiciously) as basslines with all root notes can be dull
 * Octaves can work on basslines, including uprooting roots
 * Use rests to both give a phrase a break, and build anticipation for the next section
+* Try chromatic runs from the tonic to the third

 ## Production & Recording